FullstackGJJ/scientific-domain-design-resources/README.md

 # Data Oriented Programming

-The book "Data Oriented Programming" is an excellent resource for visualizing how data/mental models can relate to each other and it a great place to start when figuring out domains
+The book "Data Oriented Programming" is an excellent resource for visualizing how data/mental models can relate to each other and it a great place to start when figuring out domains.
+Also useful to read through this chapter for thinking about how we talk about data https://htdp.org/2025-12-27/Book/part_one.html#(part._sec~3adesign-func)

 # Functional programming structure